moe-serifu-circle/masabot/README.rst

 Now the environment is prepared, but before launching masabot, its Configuration_ must be set up.
 Copy the `config-example.json` file to `config.json`, and fill in the values approriately.
-At minimum, the `discord-api-key` must be set to the token for your bot, and the masters list should contain at least one user's uuid.
-For information on obtaining a bot token, see `Obtaining a Discord Key`_ in the Configuration_ section; for information on master users, see `Masters List`_ in the Configuration_ section.
+At minimum, the `discord-api-key` must be set to the token for your bot, and the superops list should contain at least one user's uuid.
+For information on obtaining a bot token, see `Obtaining a Discord Key`_ in the Configuration_ section; for information on superop users, see `Superops List`_ in the Configuration_ section.

 Once `masabot` is fully configured, it can be started via its supervisor.
 To launch the masabot supervisor, execute the `run-masabot.sh` script::